 The Core Project

-‘The Core Project’ is an ongoing, multifaceted, visual art project by artist/curator Matthew Nevin.
-Started in 2010 this ambitious project features over 150 videos from participants across the globe, filming themselves answering a question that they have not previously seen.
-By withholding the question, artist Matthew Nevin removes the participant’s ability to prepare, producing a series of natural and behavioural nuances within an international cultural context.
+By withholding the question, the artist removes the participant’s ability to prepare, producing a series of natural and behavioural nuances within an international cultural context.

 The project is as much about the participant’s verbal response as it is their attitude towards the unknown.
 A primary aim of the project is to engage citizens of the world in a global cultural experiment that serves to highlight the diversity and complexity of people; opening a door to individuals from all corners of the earth.